Chelsea Houska Explains ‘Teen Mom 2’ Scene, Calls Out MTV For Bad Editing?

 Randy Houska also denied having access to his daughter’s bank account, explaining that he simply had access to a computer where he looked something up for her as she drove.

-Chelsea Houska is married to Cole DeBoer, and the couple shares one son, Watson Cole DeBoer, who was born at the end of January.
+Chelsea Houska is married to Cole DeBoer and the couple shares one son, Watson Cole DeBoer, who was born at the end of January.
 She also shares an older daughter, Aubree, with her ex-boyfriend, Adam Lind, who has been seen on numerous episodes of Teen Mom 2.

 Last year, as the sixth episode of Teen Mom 2 aired on MTV, Leah Messer blasted the network for her portrayal on the show and seemingly threatened to leave the series if they didn’t begin showing her story in a more positive light.